bihai/coreVM/README.md

-With the proliferation of dynamic programming languages being a dominating trend in the software industry, many developers have taken the endeavor to invent their own, in attempts to modernize the designs and implementations of many legacy systems, and how modern software systems can be built.
+With the proliferation of dynamic programming languages being a dominating trend in the software industry, many developers have taken the endeavor to invent their own, in attempts to modernize the designs and implementations of many legacy systems, and how modern software systems can be developed.
 However, such a task would usually become a massive undertaking as the steps involved in developing a custom runtime for a dynamic programming language tend to be extremely complex, error prone and resource consuming, thus ending up being a very intimidating part in the process.
 Although there are candidates of generic